 Peer tutors at the Writing Desk offer help with any paper, in any class, at any stage of the writing process.
-You can sign up for an appointment online or drop in to RML 354 or the outer reference room, across from the reference desk/by the IT helpdesk.
-Tutors are available Sundays 12-5 and 7-10, Mondays-Thursdays 9-5 and 7-10, and Fridays 9-5.
+You can sign up for an appointment online or drop in to RML 354 or the outer reference room.
+Tutors are available Sundays 12pm-10pm, Mondays-Thursdays 9am-10pm, and Fridays 9am-5pm.
 Learn more at http://wp.stolaf.edu/caas/

 The Speaking Space

-Speaking tutors help students effectively speak and listen within academic conversations, from participating in or leading class discussions to preparing and rehearsing formal presentations.
-You can sign up for an appointment online or drop in Sundays-Thursdays 7-10pm in RML355.
+peaking tutors help students effectively speak and listen within academic conversations, from participating in or leading class discussions to preparing and rehearsing formal presentations.
+You can sign up for an appointment online or drop in Sundays-Thursdays 7-8:30pm in RML355.
 Learn more at http://wp.stolaf.edu/caas/

 Plagiarism and Academic Integrity